There Are Three Kinds of Advance Directives

 - A health care power of attorney (PDF, 225 KB) lets you name a person to make health care decisions for you if you become unable to decide for yourself.

 - An advance instruction for mental health treatment allows you to give instructions and preferences about mental health treatment.
 You may select someone to make these decisions for you if you lose the ability to decide for yourself.
 This document automatically expires in two years.

 If you already have an advance directive, we must have a copy in order to follow your wishes.
 If you cannot give us a copy, then we will be happy to complete another form for you in case one is needed while you are in a Duke Health hospital.

 If you want to complete an advance directive or have questions, talk to your nurse, physician, patient and visitor relations representatives, or staff in Pastoral Services.
 Your nurse can also help you find someone to notarize your form.

 For more information about your rights as a patient, see Rights and Responsibilities.

 Advance Care Planning

-Do your loved ones and health care team members know what kinds of treatments you'd prefer if you are seriously ill?
-It's important for you to talk with your family and health care professionals about your medical preferences.
+Do your loved ones and healthcare team members know what treatments you'd prefer if you are seriously ill?
+It's essential that you talk with your family and healthcare professionals about your medical preferences.
 This is called advance care planning.